bayeslife/readinglist/README.md

 `Force yourself to think of 3 solutions to a problem and then think what if an option is not available`

 `Good predictors update their beliefs as new information arises: Philip Tetlock` Implication: Have a mechanism to update beliefs (Is quality good enough?, Is this opportunity worth pursuing?)

+`Conventional Wisdom suggests that good outcomes result from good people making good decisions and bad decision result from bad people making bad decisions`  Implication: There is randomness in most outcomes and a bad outcome doesnt mean a bad decision or vice versa.

+`If you want a better life start thinking about death` Implication: Think about things you would like to have done when you are at the end of your life.

 ## 2023-12-27 The Data Loom
 Stephen Few